 Table 1.
-TWR expansion since 2013 relative to 2027 biological generation
+TWR expansion since 2013 relative to 2027 biological goals

-Reach 2013 2019 2027 Goal

-Spring Lake 47 192 1000

-Spring Lake Dam 376 1376 700

-Sewell Park 945 1139 1100

-Below Sewell-City Park 1733 3104 2300

-City Park 351 1653 1750

-Hopkins St-Snake Island 718 1552 950

-Cypress Island-Rio Vista 0 398 350

-IH-35 (Upper & Lower) 361 892 1050

-Below IH-35 125 179 280
+Reach 2013 2014 2015 2016 2017 2018 2027 Goal Spring Lake 0 0 0 47 184 246 1000 Spring Lake Dam 199 360 573 887 1389 1088 700 Sewell Park 666 839 1202 1186 1811 1191 1100 Below Sewell-City Park 1212 1963 2253 2429 2810 2726 2300 City Park 384 603 1348 1562 2247 1361 1750 Hopkins St-Snake Island 0 0 693 0 1169 815 950 Cypress Island-Rio Vista 0 0 123 238 247 249 350 IH-35 (Upper & Lower) 0 0 82 276 512 621 1050 Below IH-35 - - - - 56 76 280

 Methodology: The optimal conditions for TWR are sandy to coarse soils with water depths generally greater than 1 meter in areas of higher current velocity.
 In stands of TWR that have non-native plant species intermixed, the non-natives are removed and the original TWR stand is monitored for expansion.
-Similarly, for TWR stands adjacent to non-native vegetation; the non-native plants in the San Marcos River are removed and TWR is planted.
-Finally, in sites that are potentially suitable for TWR but are unoccupied by TWR in Spring Lake and downstream of IH-35, any non-native vegetation that is present is removed and TWR planted and monitored to assess the success of transplants.
+Similarly, for TWR stands adjacent to non-native vegetation; the non-native plants are removed and the area is replanted with TWR.
+Finally, in optimal areas for TWR that are unoccupied by TWR, any nonnative vegetation that is present is removed and TWR planted and monitored to assess the success of transplants.

 Removal of invasive non-natives around existing TWR stands occurs by hand, with divers allowing the non-native plants to drift into a seine, bag, or catch net set up downstream.
 The removed vegetation is moved to the shore and plant debris is transferred to the work truck or trailer.
 There, the plants are shaken to remove trapped fauna which are returned to the river.
 The plants are then disposed at the COSM or Spring Lake composting facility.
 Denuded areas are monitored and any regrowth of non-native plants is removed.
-If TWR does not expand, other native aquatic plants will be planted to secure the area.
+If TWR does not expand, natives will be planted to secure the area.

-The contractor will grow TWR from both tillers and seeds with mature seeds being collected from the panicle by gently pulling upwards until seeds are released.
-Mature seeds are plump, filled out, and either green or brown in color.
+The contractor will grow TWR from both tillers and seeds.
+Mature seeds will be collected from the panicle by gently pulling upwards until seeds were released.
+Mature seeds are plump, filled out and either green or brown in color.
 Seeds are then placed in a plastic bag during collection and counted and potted within 24 hours following collection.
 Tillers of TWR are collected by removing them from floating vegetation mats or from fragments attached to mature plants in the river.
-TWR tillers are transported to the raceways located at the Freeman Aquatic Biology (FAB) and potted in soil that consists of a bulk mixture containing top soil and mushroom compost.
-TWR tillers are planted in an 8-inch pot with the soil being highly saturated with water so that the tillers can be inserted without causing damage to the plant.
-Density of fragments per pot is generally 3-10 individuals depending on the species.
+TWR tillers are transported to the raceways located at the Freeman Aquatic Biology (FAB) and potted.
+Potting soil consists of a bulk soil comprised of a mixture of top soil and compost.
+TWR tillers are planted in an 8-inch pot.
+The soil is saturated with water and the tillers are inserted.
+Density of fragments per pot is generally 3-10 individuals, depending on the species.
 TWR seeds are placed on top of inundated soil in 8-inch pots and covered with pea gravel to secure the seeds from floating in the water.
 Seeds are spread out evenly within each pot, and gently pushed into the saturated soil and gravel mixture.
-Once TWR seeds have germinated they will be separated out and planted in a similar manner as TWR tillers.